johnhaddon/rtd/docs/autoGenerated/GafferScene/Seeds.md

 the Instancer, which can then apply instances to each point.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The processed output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 ## in

  The input scene

 ## parent

  The location of the mesh to scatter the points over.
 The generated points will be parented under this location.

-## __mapping

- None

 ## name

  The name given to the object generated - this will be placed under the parent in the scene hierarchy.

 ## density

  The number of points per unit area of the mesh, measured in object space.

 ## pointType

  The render type of the points.
 This defaults to "gl:point" so that the points are rendered in a lightweight manner in the viewport.